Computably totally disconnected locally compact groups: More on the equivalences of notions of computable presentation

-For this section, fix a computable Baire presentation $([T], \Op, \Inv)$ of a t.d.l.c.\ group $G$ as in Def.\ \ref{def:main1}.
+For this section, fix a computable Baire presentation $([T], \Op, \Inv)$ of a t.d.l.c.\ group $G$ as in Definition\ \ref{def:main1}.
 Let $\+ W = \+ W_{\text{comp}}(G)$ be the Haar computable copy of $ \+ W(G)$ given by \cref{def:Wcomp}.
-Recall that the domain of~$\+ W$ is $\NN$.
-Via $\+ W$ we can identify compact open cosets of $G$ with natural numbers.
-The following is immediate from \cref{thm:main2} and \cref{prop: comp isom}. \begin{fact} The function $m \colon [T] \times \+ \NN \to \NN$ (defined to be $0$ if the second argument is not a subgroup) is computable. \end{fact}
+Recall that the domain of~$\+ W$ is a computable set~$D$.
+Via $\+ W$, we can identify compact open cosets of $G$ with natural numbers.
+The following is immediate from \cref{thm:main2} and \cref{prop: comp isom}. \begin{fact} The function $m \colon [T] \times D \to D$ (defined to be $0$ if the second argument is not a subgroup) is computable. \end{fact}

-It is of interest to study whether the scale function, seen as a function $s\colon [T]\to \NN$, is computable in the sense of \cref{def:computable 1}.
+Here and in Section~\ref{s:scale noncomp}, we will study whether the scale function, seen as a function $s\colon [T]\to \NN$, is computable in the sense of \cref{def:computable 1}.
 We note that neither M\"oller's spectral radius formula, nor the tidying procedure of Willis (see again \cite{Willis:17}) allow to compute the scale in our sense.
-The scale is computable iff one can algorithmically decide whether a subgroup is mimimizing: \begin{fact} The scale function on $[T]$ is computable $\LR$ the following function $\Phi$ is computable in the sense of Def.\ \ref{def:computable 1}: if $g \in [T] $ and $V$ is a compact open subgroup of $G$, then $\Phi(g,V)=1$ if $V$ is minimizing for $g$; otherwise $\Phi(g,V)=0$. \end{fact} \begin{proof} \rapf An oracle Turing machine with oracle $g$ searches for the first $V$ that is minimizing for $g$, and outputs $m(g,V)$.
+The scale is computable iff one can algorithmically decide whether a subgroup is minimizing: \begin{fact} The scale function on $[T]$ is computable {iff} the following function $\Phi$ is computable in the sense of Definition\ \ref{def:computable 1}: if $g \in [T] $ and $V$ is a compact open subgroup of $G$, then $\Phi(g,V)=1$ if $V$ is minimizing for $g$; otherwise $\Phi(g,V)=0$. \end{fact} \begin{proof} \rapf An oracle Turing machine with oracle $g$ searches for the first $V$ that is minimizing for $g$, and outputs $m(g,V)$.

 \lapf For oracle $g$, given input $V$ check whether $m(g,V) = s(g)$.
 If so output $1$, otherwise $0$. \end{proof}